 - 3D Sync Imaging: Cine RAW workflow

-When using two Phantom cameras, sync-imaging involves the following:
+When using two Phantom high-speed cameras, sync-imaging involves the following:

 - Connect the F-sync connector between both cameras